Sport Fishing License for Alaska Seniors (2026)

 senior fishing fee waivers

-The main cost benefit is simple.
-If you qualify, the Permanent Senior Identification Card is free, and you don’t need to buy the regular annual resident sport fishing license.
+The main cost benefit is straightforward: the Permanent Senior Identification Card is issued without charge to qualifying residents age 60 or older, and a valid PID means you do not need to buy the regular resident annual sport fishing license.

-Alaska does not need a separate lifetime sport fishing license for this senior benefit.
-The Permanent Senior Identification Card serves as the long-term credential for eligible residents.
+Alaska does not require an eligible senior to buy a separate lifetime sport fishing license to receive this benefit.
+The Permanent Senior Identification Card is the long-term credential as long as the holder continues to meet Alaska residency requirements.

 How to Apply for the Permanent Senior ID and Required Documents